qossmic/deptrac/README.md

 ```

-Every classname that match the regex `.*Controller.*` becomes a part of the controller layer.
+Every classname that match the regular expression `.*Controller.*` becomes a part of the controller layer.

 ### `bool` Collector